-A new resident at the Yale University Bridgeport Hospital offers advice to medical students aiming to reach their target score on the high-stakes exam.
+A new resident at the Yale University Bridgeport Hospital offers advice to medical students aiming to reach their target score while preparing for the high-stakes USMLE Step 1 exam.

 By Tan JiaWei

 I came from Malaysia, dreaming of completing my residency in the U.S. and becoming a nephrologist.
 Luckily, I interviewed for programs before COVID-19 shook the world, and I began my residency at Yale University Bridgeport Hospital in June 2020.

 Having just reached my target score for the United States Medical Licensing Exam (USMLE) after graduating from UCSI University in Malaysia, I empathize with current students struggling to study for their USMLE.

 Aspiring physicians have to take so much independent responsibility to succeed on their exams, but social distancing has curtailed the student peer groups, medical electives, shadowing opportunities, and in-class lessons that students typically need to thrive.

 Physical constraints apart, the limitations of our minds might prove to be the toughest one as this pandemic plays out its prolonged course.
 John Milton says in Paradise Lost, “The mind is its own place, and in itself can make a heaven of hell, a hell of heaven.”
 Could the lockdown of traditional educational routes awaken our potential to be resilient, reflective, and mentally strong learners?

 Here I’ll lay out some practical advice for students aiming high for their USMLE despite 2020’s obstacles.

 When you are happy, you are inclined to be future-oriented.
 Although motivation is intrinsic, it can expand beyond proportion by extrinsic manipulation.
 I find that motivation is primed by happiness, kick-started by a routine and schedule, and maintained by goals and rewards.